-[NOGRR154: Replace Section 7.3.2 above with the following upon system implementation of NPRR755:]
+[NOGRR154 and NOGRR177: Replace applicable portions of Section 7.3.2 above with the following upon system implementation of NPRR755 or NPRR857:]

-7.3.2 Data from ERCOT to TSP
+7.3.2 Data from ERCOT to TSPs and DCTOs

-- (1) ERCOT shall provide operational data over the ERCOT WAN to the TSP in accordance with the Protocols and the ERCOT Nodal ICCP Communications Handbook. - (2) ERCOT is required to provide operational data to TSPs for the purpose of providing reliability information on current conditions.
+- (1) ERCOT shall provide operational data over the ERCOT WAN to TSPs and DCTOs in accordance with the Protocols and the ERCOT Nodal ICCP Communications Handbook. - (2) ERCOT is required to provide operational data to TSPs and DCTOs for the purpose of providing reliability information on current conditions.
 TSPs may request QSE supplied data as allowed by the Protocols. - (3) ERCOT will post notice to WAN Participants of all available data.